JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_2018_Summer.md

 As Jesus was beginning his public work, he said to the apostles:

 > _You do not have to see alike or feel alike or even think alike in order spiritually to be alike.
 Spiritual unity is derived from the consciousness that each of you is indwelt, and increasingly dominated, by the spirit gift of the heavenly Father.
-Your apostolic harmony must grow out of the fact that the spirit hope of each of you is identical in origin, nature, and destiny._ ([UB 141:5.1](/en/The_Urantia_Book/141#p5_1))
+Your apostolic harmony must grow out of the fact that the spirit hope of each of you is identical in origin, nature, and destiny._ (<a id="a264_382"></a>[UB 141:5.1](/en/The_Urantia_Book/141#p5_1))

 There has been much talk lately about “unity” in Urantia Fellowship circles.
 There had been meetings between Fellowship and UAI representatives to explore the subject.
 And the subject in this case was the possible merger of the two organizations.